BlueDoze/Capstone_Project_AIM/README.md

 ## 🔧 Running Individual Components

-This section explains how to run specific parts of the system independently for development or testing.
+This section explains how to run specific parts of the system independently for development or testing after the reorganization.

 ---